 - Try something which is mentally challenging but contains no emotion (e.g. counting backwards from 1000 in 7’s).

 - Word games or visualisations based on categories (e.g. food, animals, capital cities) are also good distractors

 - Keep a pen and paper beside the bed for when you find yourself running through problems in the night.
 Jot them down to be dealt with tomorrow by your “future self”.

 - Remember – “if not tonight then tomorrow”.
-You may not sleep well tonight, but by following your normal schedule the next day (even if feeling tired), your body will have built it’s “appetite” for sleep again for bedtime.
+You may not sleep well tonight, but by following your normal schedule the next day (even if feeling tired), your body will have built it’s “appetite” for

 Use the bed for sleep only